freenas/freenas-docs/userguide/system.rst

 (`Opal v2.0 <https://trustedcomputinggroup.org/wp-content/uploads/TCG_Storage-Opal_SSC_v2.01_rev1.00.pdf>`__).

 .. warning:: These commands can be destructive to data and passwords.
-   Take necessary data backup procedures and use the commands with caution.
+   Keep backups and use the commands with caution.

 Drives can be checked individually to determine if it is a SED and what